AUTISTIC INTELLIGENCE

 Signs and Symptoms

-Savant skills are usually found in one or more of five major areas: art, memory, arithmetic, musical abilities, and spatial skills.
+Savant skills are usually found in one or more of the five major areas: art, memory, arithmetic, musical abilities, and spatial skills.
 The most common kinds of savants are calendrical savants, “human calendars” who can calculate the day of the week for any given date with speed and accuracy, or recall personal memories from any given date.
 Advanced memory is the key “superpower” in savant abilities.

 Approximately half of the savants are autistic; the other half often have some form of central nervous system injury or disease.
-It is estimated that up to 10% of those with autism have some form of savant abilities,
+It is estimated that up to 10% of those with autism have some form of savant abilities.

 Mechanism